o3bvv/verboselib/README.rst

 #. ``npgettext_lazy(context, singular, plural, n)``

-Those lazy methods return an instance of ``verboselib.lazy.LazyString`` which is a string's proxy.
+Those lazy methods return an instance of ``lazy_string.LazyString`` which is a string's proxy.

 As for ``ngettext`` and ``npgettext`` methods and their lazy counterparts, not only an ``int`` can be passed as the ``n`` argument, but also a callable accepting no arguments and returning an ``int``.
 For example, both the following calls are valid and conceptually identical: